BroadcomMFD/test4z/supportive_cases/zos-connect/README.md

 # Test4z z/OS Connect sample
-This folder contains test sample for triggering an API endpoint through z/OS Connect to place order in the CICS Catalog manager example application.
-Prior to this we check the status of stock of the item.
-After the order is placed, we validate it happened by checking the stock again.
+This folder contains a test sample that triggers an API endpoint through z/OS Connect.
+The sample places an order in the CICS Catalog manager of the example application.
+First it checks the status of the stock of the item.
+After the order is placed, it validates the success by checking the stock again.

 # Prerequisites
-z/OS instance set up and running
+- The CICS Catalog manager example application with webservice is enabled.
-CICS Catalog manager example application with webservice enabled connection between z/OS Connect and CICS region established
+- The connection between z/OS Connect and the CICS region is established.

 # Installation